zabih1/CryptoForecasting/README.md

 # CryptoForecasting

 CryptoForecasting is a machine learning project aimed at predicting cryptocurrency prices for Bitcoin (BTC) and Ethereum (ETH).
-The project leverages advanced data processing techniques and machine learning models to provide accurate forecasts based on historical market data.
+The project leverages machine learning models to provide accurate forecasts based on historical market data.

 ---